tibbben/indigenous-cartography/lessons/lesson01.md

        -   energies and entities
        -   wisdom as value
    -   who is not indigenous?
 Importance of label?

+*__Class 2__*

+4. Housekeeping
+   -   go over first assignment
+   -   plans for next week
+   -   arcgis online, photoshop, illustrator ...
+   -   data management and notes
-4. Cartography/geography
+5. Cartography/geography
    -   content and process (Rose-Redwood)
-   -   anti-colonial, de-colonial (rose-redwood)
+   -   ancestral, anti-colonial, de-colonial (rose-redwood)
+       - define anti-colonial, de-colonial (I am not so comfortable with these terms)
    -   Herman's definition of geography "interconnections between environment, modes of production, social and political formations, and cultural practices and values" (p.
 77)
        -   human relationship to earth, economic, political
        -   rational, imperialistic, measurement
        -   property and capitalism
-3. Map Power and Middle British Colonies in North America
+6. Map Power and Middle British Colonies in North America
    -   evaluate Nietschmann quote ... write your first thoughts down - share if you like.
+   -   read and discuss the Pownall map - particularly the names - toponymy (hardest part of cartography)
+7. Tension
-   -   show all maps in high resolution
+   -   two maps
-6. Tension
+       -   purpose?
+       -   better or worse?
+       -   ask about landgrabu ...
    -   cartographic practice (measurement, commodification) and indigenous centering (relation with earth and living communities)
    -   problems of time, immediacy vs long-term effect
    -   layers of meaning and purpose (Mr. Ah's map)
    -   Weber(?) and demystification (un-magic)
        -   colonialism, capitalism, modernity <=> Disenchantment
        -   1918, actually borrowed from someone else
-7. For discussion
+8. For discussion
    -   glorification of indigenous knowledge
    -   lack of discussion around violence, punishment, conflict
    -   map (p.
 80) from Herman